 3. Niche down your audience

-Here we have brought a video by Simon Høiberg, who runs 3 SaaS products on AI and No Space Code and talks all about SaaS.
-In this video, he tells why niching down is important, what are its pitfalls, what is the perfect market and the marketing opportunity.
+Here we have brought a video by Simon Høiberg, who runs 3 SaaS products on AI and No Space Code and talks about SaaS.
+In this video, he tells why niching down is important, what its pitfalls are, what the perfect market is, and the marketing opportunity.

 4. List your resources